StationQ/Liquid/README.md

 ## News

+__2017/06/14 Fixed scripts on Linux and OSX__

+A recent upgrade to .Net (from 4.5.1 to 4.6.1) made it impossible to incrementaly load scripts that were compiled with `/S` on Linux or OSX (compiling with 4.6.1 and loading into a 4.5.1 app).
+We have updated the kit so that LIQ<i>Ui</i>|&#x232A; is now built with 4.6.1 and incremental script loading should now work with the version on the web site.

 __2017/04/18 Drawing Shor Circuits__

 We had a request for renderings of the circuits used by the **__Shor()** command.
 There is now a zipped file of all the circuits in both HTML and LaTeX in [UserCode/DaveWecker](UserCode/DaveWecker) as **Shor_Render.7z**